Chinmay-03/Hackernews-Spotlight/README.md

 # Hacker News Dashboard

 🚀 Welcome to the Hacker News Dashboard!
-This is a Streamlit application that allows users to view the top stories and job postings from Hacker News.
+This Streamlit application allows users to view the top stories and job postings from Hacker News.

 ## Features

 - **Top Stories**: Fetch and display the top 15 stories of the day from Hacker News.
 - **Job Postings**: Fetch and display the latest job postings from Hacker News.
-- **Weekly Newsletter**: Subscribe to a weekly newsletter summarizing the top stories.

 ## Installation